AkechiDefender/AkechiDefender/README.md

 ★ Uh dni if you ship anything illegal or questionable.
 Also dni joker haters. atlus is milking him cause he's cool

 ★ I sometimes need tonetags, if I take a joke you make seriously feel free to correct me.
-And if I make a joke or remark I dont like feel free to tell me
+And if I make a joke or remark you dont like like feel free to tell me

 ★ I love shuake and hamugis ⋆⁺₊⋆ ˘◡˘ ☾⋆⁺₊⋆